vertexproject/synapse/docs/synapse/quickstart.rst

     points.

 Each Synapse release will build and upload tagged images to Docker Hub.
 It is strongly recommended that docker based deployments specify specific version tags.
+A full list of Docker containers can be found here :ref:`synapse-docker-images`.

 From Python Package
 -------------------